 2.2 Information we collect automatically

 - Session and device data: IP address, user agent, session token (HTTP-only cookie), and a CSRF token (HMAC-derived from the session).
-Sessions slide on activity and expire after 30 minutes of inactivity.
+Sessions slide on activity and expire after 7 days of inactivity.

 - Usage telemetry: pages visited, features used, counts of emails and SMS messages sent through the platform, document storage in bytes, and quota consumption per billing period.
 We use this to enforce plan limits and to debug.